Customer Response Associate (Former Employee) – Toronto, ON – 11 January 2017

-Cons: sometimes not being busy enough, therefore inadequate income, as i am paid per job.
+Sometimes not being busy enough, therefore inadequate income, as I am paid per job.

 learned how to communicate with varies consumer and different type of superior.
 Responsible for checking inventory everyday.Understand function of each electronic shavers.
 The hardest part is to convince consumer that our products is the best.
 The enjoyable part is to reach the goal set by company.